doc-metrix/disk/README.md

 - 	dm-{disk_number}: Logical drives mapped by the linux kernel's logical volume manager (LVM).
 - 	loop{disk_number}: Loop devices used to mount filesystems not associated with block devices.
 - 	md{disk_number}: Metadisk (RAID) devices.
 The metadisk driver is used to span a filesystem across multiple physical disks.
 - 	ram{disk_number}: RAM disks.
-A maximum of 250 RAM disk are allowed.
+The linux kernel allows for a maximum of 250 RAM disks.
 - 	sd{disk_letter}: Small computer system interface (SCSI) disk devices.
-Disk letters range from a to p, allowing for a maximum of 16 devices.
-Each device can have a maximum of 15 partitions.
+The linux kernel allows disk letters ranging from a to p, a maximum of 16 devices, where each device can have a maximum of 15 partitions.
 - 	sd{disk_letter}{partition_number}: Partitions on the SCSI device.
-Each device can have a maximum of 15 partitions.
+The linux kernel allows each device to have a maximum of 15 partitions.

 ## Contributing